 We found 6 orthopedic surgeons who accept Blue Shield near Yorba Linda, CA.

-Dr. Martin Stauber is a pediatric orthopedic surgeon, hand surgeon, and sports medicine specialist.
-The average patient rating for Dr. Stauber is 4.5 stars out of 5.
-He is especially interested in shoulder surgery, knee surgery, and replacement arthroplasty (joint replacement).
-Dr. Stauber takes Anthem, Blue Cross/Blue Shield, and Blue Shield, as well as other insurance carriers.
-He graduated from Loma Linda University School of Medicine.
-Dr. Stauber is affiliated with Placentia-Linda Hospital.
+Dr. Martin Stauber's areas of specialization are pediatric orthopedics/orthopedic surgery, hand surgery, and sports medicine.
+Dr. Stauber's patients gave him an average rating of 4.0 out of 5 stars.
+Areas of expertise for Dr. Stauber include shoulder surgery, knee surgery, and replacement arthroplasty (joint replacement).
+He takes Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
+He attended medical school at Loma Linda University School of Medicine.
+He is affiliated with Placentia-Linda Hospital.

-Clinical interests: Knee/Shoulder Surgery, Hip Surgery, Joint Replacement Surgery
+Clinical interests: Shoulder Surgery, Knee Surgery, Hip Surgery, Replacement Arthroplasty

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.

 Orthopedic surgeons can order tests such as blood work and x-rays to get a clearer picture of the issue.
 Depending on the illness or injury, more than one different form of treatment may be used.
 Treatment may include: